Analysis of the adhesion of a coating on a substrate.

 4. Reve scratch test for ceramic/metallic coatings

-Using a diamond tip, a scratch is made in the coating at a linearly increasing load up to a maximum of 200 N. By optical analysis of the scratch, the crystal length Lc can be determined.
+Using a diamond tip, a scratch is made in the coating at a linearly increasing load up to a maximum of 200 N. By optical analysis of the scratch, the critical length Lc of adhesion loss or crack formation can be determined.
 This gives us information about the cause of the failure.

 5. Floating roller method